-In confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, terrace, man-made levee, or urban development is less than twice the average bankfull width of the channel.
-A channel can be confined by artificial levees and urban development if the average distance across the channel at bankfull is more than half the distance between the levees or more than half the width of the unurbanized lands that border the stream course.
-This assumes that the channel would not be allowed to migrate past the levees or into the urban development.
-Confinement is unrelated to the channel entrenchment.
-Entrenched channels can be confined or non-confined.
+In confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, terrace, or substantial man-made levee is less than twice the average bankfull width of the channel.
+A channel can be confined by artificial levees and urban development if the average distance across the channel at bankfull is more than half the distance between the levees or more than half the width of the non-urbanized lands that border the stream course.
+This assumes that the channel would not be allowed to migrate past the levees and that levee breaches will be repaired.
+Confinement is unrelated to channel entrenchment.
+Entrenched channels can be confined or non-confined (Figure 3.3).